Legal disputes regarding quality of workmanship and late payments

 What are your rights as the supplier in all these situations?

-If you are working business to business, then for pure delayed payments the law provides you with some protection as you can assert your rights under the Late Payments of Commercial Debts (Interest) Act 1998.
+If you are working business to business, then for pure delayed payments the law provides you with some protection.
+You can assert your rights under the Late Payments of Commercial Debts (Interest) Act 1998.
 This Act inserts an implied term to allow you to claim for interest, fixed sum and costs in business-to-business contracts.
 For this interest to be implied, there must be a contract and each party must be acting in the course of business.
 Consumer contract falls outside the scope of the Act.

-If the above conditions are met and you have an unpaid debt, then your rights under the Act kick in from either immediately after any agreed payment date or, if none is specified, 30 days after presentation of the relevant invoice.
+If the above conditions are met and you have an unpaid debt, then your rights under the Act kick in.
+Either immediately after any agreed payment date or, if none is specified, 30 days after presentation of the relevant invoice.

 The rate of statutory interest that can be applied is 8% per annum.
 In addition, once interest begins to run, you, as supplier are also entitled to a fixed sum of: